 Another first for me was the fact that the debut was done on Twitter with a group of wine writers.
 It was interesting to hear the responses of the various writers.
 We all were dually impressed and could not get over the quality of the wine.

-This is the first release of the Cabernet Franc wine, which is typically this varietal is used in their Quimera.
+This is the first release of the Cabernet Franc wine, which typically this varietal is used in their Quimera.
 The grapes are grown at Finca Diamante in the Tupungato region of the Uco Valley near Mendoza, Argentina.
-The high elevation, the ideal climate of cooler weather coming from the Andes and the well-drained soils with loose stones and volcanic ash are perfect for growing Cabernet Franc.
-Grapes are fermented in cement tanks followed by 10 months in neutral, 3-year old French oak.
+The high elevation, the ideal climate of cooler weather coming from the Andes, and the well-drained soils with loose stones and volcanic ash are perfect growing conditions for Cabernet Franc.
+Grapes are fermented in cement tanks, followed by ten months in neutral, 3-year-old French oak.